rahulgopinath/rahulgopinath.github.io/talks.md

   *Gopinath* - GTAC, 2016

 ---
+#### <a id='gopinath2023dancing'></a> [Gopinath: _ Dancing to Unknown Music: Learning Black-Box Program Input Grammars with Prefix Queries_ SAPLING 2023]()

+For effective testing of programs with complex structured inputs, we need the input grammar.
+Yet, neither the input grammar nor the source code is guaranteed for many programs.
+If we have a program for which neither code nor input specifications are available, how can we generate test inputs?
+In this talk, I show how this is possible if the program provides failure feedback, which is information on whether the input is valid and, if not, the part of the input that was successfully processed before failure.
+Such feedback is available out of the box for most parsers.
+Given this feedback, I show how to leverage it for inferring the input grammar of the program under test.
+This grammar can then be used for effective testing of the program under test.

 #### <a id='gopinath2022answering'></a> [Gopinath: _Mutation Analysis: Answering the Fuzzing Challenge_ University of Melbourne 2022]()

 Our society now relies on software to such an extent that cyberattacks and